r-vage/ComfyUI_RvTools/Readme/Checkpoint_Loaders.md

 ### When to Use Pipe Version

 **Use Pipe version when:**
-- Working with RvTools pipe ecosystem
+- Working with Eclipse pipe ecosystem
 - Building complex workflows with many connections
 - You want cleaner, more organized node graphs
 - Connecting to Context (Image) or other pipe nodes